awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 Specifies whether to SHA256 sign sigv4 payloads\.
 By default, this is disabled for streaming uploads \(`UploadPart` and `PutObject`\) when using https\.
 By default, this is set to `false` for streaming uploads \(`UploadPart` and `PutObject`\), but only if a `ContentMD5` is present \(it is generated by default\) and the endpoint uses HTTPS\.
 If set to true, S3 requests receive additional content validation in the form of a SHA256 checksum which is calculated for you and included in the request signature\.
 If set to false, the checksum isn't calculated\.
 Disabling this can be useful to reduce the performance overhead created by the checksum calculation\.

+use\_dualstack\_endpoint
+Use the Amazon S3 dual IPv4 / IPv6 endpoint for all `s3` and `s3api` commands\.
+The default value is false\.
+This is mutually exclusive with the `use_accelerate_endpoint` setting\.
+If set to true, the CLI directs all Amazon S3 requests to the dual IPv4 / IPv6 endpoint for the configured region\.

+use\_accelerate\_endpoint
+Use the Amazon S3 Accelerate endpoint for all `s3` and `s3api` commands\.
+The default value is false\.
+This is mutually exclusive with the `use_dualstack_endpoint` setting\.
+If set to true, the CLI directs all Amazon S3 requests to the S3 Accelerate endpoint at `s3-accelerate.amazonaws.com`\.
+To use this endpoint, you must enable your bucket to use S3 Accelerate\.
+All requests are sent using the virtual style of bucket addressing: `my-bucket.s3-accelerate.amazonaws.com`\.
+Any `ListBuckets`, `CreateBucket`, and `DeleteBucket `requests aren't sent to the Accelerate endpoint as that endpoint doesn't support those operations\.
+This behavior can also be set if the `--endpoint-url` parameter is set to `https://s3-accelerate.amazonaws.com` or `http://s3-accelerate.amazonaws.com` for any `s3` or `s3api` command\.

 The following settings apply only to commands in the `s3` namespace command set:

+max\_bandwidth
+Specifies the maximum bandwidth that can be consumed for uploading and downloading data to and from Amazon S3\.
+The default is no limit\.
+This limits the maximum bandwidth that the S3 commands can use to transfer data to and from S3\.
+This value applies to only uploads and downloads; it doesn't apply to copies or deletes\.
+The value is expressed as bytes per second\.
+The value can be specified as:
++ An integer\.
+For example, `1048576` sets the maximum bandwidth usage to 1 megabyte per second\.
++ An integer followed by a rate suffix\.
+You can specify rate suffixes using: `KB/s`, `MB/s`, or `GB/s`\.
+For example: `300KB/s`, `10MB/s`\.
+In general, we recommend that you first try to lower bandwidth consumption by lowering `max_concurrent_requests`\.
+If that doesn't adequate limit bandwidth consumption to the desired rate, then you can use the `max_bandwidth` setting can then be used to further limit bandwidth consumption\.
+This is because `max_concurrent_requests` controls how many threads are currently running\.
+If you instead first lower `max_bandwidth` but leave a high `max_concurrent_requests` setting, it can result in threads having to wait unnecessarily, which can lead to excess resource consumption and connection timeouts\.

 max\_concurrent\_requests
 Specifies the maximum number of concurrent requests\.
 The default value is 10\.